Road Construction Updates

 The City of Kettering Engineering Department will be very active in 2018 with construction projects throughout Kettering.
 Details on the major projects are provided below and will be updated weekly.

 If you have any questions or concerns, please call the Engineering Department at 296-2436.

-In the coming months please be alert for the start of construction and necessary traffic control measures.
-We do anticipate that this section of Stroop Road will be closed entirely for portions of the project.
 Please watch our website, monthly Starter e-newsletter and social media accounts for the most up to date information on the project timeline and traffic impacts.

 August 2, 2018:

 The project includes resurfacing of Bigger Road from David Road to the southern corporation limit with Centerville.
 This includes the removal and replacement of the asphalt surface, as well as related items (pavement markings, traffic detection, etc).
 The project also includes the removal and replacement of deteriorated curbs and drive approaches.

 For more information on other road construction projects please visit our Engineering Department Road Construction page.